Python3pkg/JustServe_Reports/README.md

 Simple tool to pull basic reporting data out of JustServe (https://www.justserve.org/).

 ## Background
 JustServe is a wonderful resource to bring volunteers and service organizations together.
 For those that are responsible for training and awareness, however, the reporting tools are...lacking.
 How is one to measure whether more projects are being added to the site?
-This scripts aims to help answer that question.
+This script aims to help answer that question.

 ## What It Does
 `jsreport.py` is a script that interacts with the JustServe website to tell you how many projects are listed near a specific zipcode.
 You can specify the zipcode and search radius, along with some technical details.